We are open for collections

 - S1: Create in Clay with the Pottery Wheel with Davide Genovese

-We are offering online classes, collections, clay packs by click and collect and drop off for firings.
+We are offering socially distanced glazing classes and bubble holiday workshops for kids, online classes, collections, clay packs by click and collect and drop off for firings.

 When normal operations resume, the following will continue to apply: